torrus-dev/cosmical-theme/README.md

 ## Colors

 -   A beautiful and well-thought color palette to provide amazing contrast and color distinction, making a nicely balanced theme.
--   The different parts of the code can be distinguished by color and contrast following an hierarchy of importance.
+-   The different parts of the code can be distinguished by color and contrast following a hierarchy of importance.
 -   To help the user, this theme follows its own coloring pattern across different file formats.

 ![Overall Coloring Pattern](coloring-pattern.png)